phirippu/instrument-simulation/README.md

 - `--useftfphp`: use FTFP_BERT physics with EM physics option 4 (even slower).
 Makes sense for high-precision dosimetry.
 - `--arbitrary`: allow arbitrary particle source definition in a macro file.
 See General Particle Source documentation for more details.
 - `--printstat`: print debug information on the logical volumes.
+- `--finaldecay`: extends the time limit for radioactive decay to 1E+60 years to assess the total activity in the model

 ## Geant4 macro commands